rinilali/SalaryPredictionPortfolio/README.md

 ## Data Loading, Cleaning and Manipulation

-1) Import the required libraries.
+1) Imported the required libraries.
-2) Load the data in the Data Frames.
+2) Loaded the data in the Data Frames.
-3) Describe the data and understand the statistics
+3) Described and analyzed the data and its statistics
-4) We have merged the training data set having the target features (train_features.csv) and salaries (train_salaries.csv) in one file.
+4) Merged the training data set having the target features (train_features.csv) and salaries (train_salaries.csv) in one file.
-5) Cleaning the dataset
+5) Cleaned the dataset
    1) Checked for duplicates.
 There were no duplicates present in the data.
    2) Training dataset does not have null values
    3) Checked for invalid data in the dataset.
 There were 5 rows in the dataset containing salaries less than zero.
-      I have replaced the rows with the mean salary for the respective categorical and numerical features.
+      Replaced the rows with the mean salary for the respective categorical and numerical features.
 6) Stored the clean data in the csv file Train_Data.

 ## Exploratory Data Analysis (EDA)

 This is the first step in Data Analysis.
 EDA is used to summarize the main features in the dataset.
-Also, it is used to understnad the relationships between the predictor and the target variables.
+Also, it is used to understand the relationships between the predictor and the target variables.

 Steps :-

-1) We have 1000000 rows and 9 coumns in our dataset.
+1) We have 1000000 rows and 9 columns in our dataset.
-2) Using descriptive analysis, we summarize and the categorical and numerical data.
+2) Using descriptive analysis, summarized the categorical and numerical data.
-3) Using value counts function, we analyze the distribution of data.
+3) Using value counts function, analyzed the distribution of data.
 4) Used Box Plots to understand the salary distribution across various features.
-Check for outliers if any.
+Checked for outliers if any.

    ![image](https://user-images.githubusercontent.com/69466709/109588954-9158b800-7ad7-11eb-8f64-0ff6ade47550.png)